IT Services for Faculty and Staff

 This agreement also gives you free access to Microsoft Office 365 which includes Office software that you can download and install on up to 5 personal devices for as long as you are employed at MSU-Northern.

-MSU-Northern's Virtual Private Network (VPN) allows users to to securely access content that is on the campus network (like your Z: network drive) from remote locations.
-Use your NetID and password to logon to the VPN.
+MSU-Northern's Virtual Private Network (VPN) allows users to to securely access resources that are on the campus network from remote locations.

 WebEx is a cloud-based Web conferencing system where participants can meet remotely and collaborate sharing screens, files and video.
 Our WebEx service includes unlimited integrated VoIP (audio) at no cost to the University.
 WebEx integrated telephony is also available.